 Biologics are sometimes better at controlling RA progression than DMARDs.
 This is because they target specific mediators of RA inflammation.
 Older DMARDs work by suppressing the immune system in general.
 Modern biologic drugs for RA work in different ways in the body.

 Abatacept works by crippling a type of white blood cell called T cells.
 T cells play a role in the inflammation that causes RA.

 Many biologics work by interfering with the activity of tumor necrosis factor.
 This is a key immune system protein.
 These drugs include:

 Rituximab appears to help control RA by destroying another category of immune system cells called B cells.
 The drug’s activity in the body is complex.
 These actions are not yet fully understood.

 Anakinra blocks the action of an immune system protein called interleukin-1 (IL-1).
 IL-1 is often called a master cytokine.
 This is because it controls local and systemic inflammation in the body.

 Tofacitinib is in a new class by itself.
 It’s called a Janus-associated kinase (JAK) inhibitor.
 It works by blocking a cellular signaling pathway inside cells.
 This stops components that cause inflammation from being made.
 Older biologics block inflammation from the outside of cells, but JAK-inhibitors work from within cells.
-Tofacitinib is the only biologic that isn’t injected.
+Tofacitinib isn’t injected.
 It comes as a pill, taken twice per day.